Eamonn Meaney Counselling & Psychotherapy

 • Poor concentration levels

-• Increased interest in pleasurable activities, new adventures, sex, alcohol, street drugs, religion, music or art
+• Increased interest in pleasurable activities, new adventures, sex, alcohol, street drugs, religion, music, or art

 • Excessive and unrealistic belief in one’s ability, or having grandiose plans